Neural ring homomorphisms and maps between neural codes: Introduction

-\subsection{Introduction}
+\section{Introduction}

 A major challenge of mathematical neuroscience is to determine how the brain processes and stores information.
-By recording the spiking from a population of neurons, we obtain data about their relative activity.
-Much can be learned by considering this neural data in the form of a neural code: a set of binary firing patterns recorded from brain activity.
-In this context, a {\it neural code} on $n$ neurons is a subset $\C\subset\{0,1\}^n$, with each binary vector in $\C$ representing a pattern of activity.
-This type of neural code is referred to in the literature as a combinatorial neural code \cite{Bialek2008} as it contains only the combinatorial information of which neurons fire together, without precise spike times or firing rates.
-These codes can be analyzed to determine important features of the neural data, using tools from coding theory \cite{Walker2013} or topology \cite{gap}.
-In \cite{neuralring}, we introduced the neural ideal and the corresponding neural ring, algebraic objects associated to a neural code that store its combinatorial information.
+By recording the spiking from a population of neurons, we obtain insights into their coding properties.
+A {\it neural code} on $n$ neurons is a subset $\C\subset\{0,1\}^n$, with each binary vector in $\C$ representing an on-off pattern of neural activity.
+This type of neural code is referred to in the neuroscience literature as a combinatorial neural code \cite{Bialek2008,BialekBerry} as it contains only the combinatorial information of which neurons fire together, ignoring precise spike times and firing rates.
+These codes can be analyzed to determine important features of the neural data, using tools from coding theory \cite{Walker2013} and topology \cite{gap, CurtoBulletin}.

+A particularly interesting kind of neural code arises when neurons have {\it receptive fields}.
+These neurons are selective to a particular type of stimulus; for example, place cells respond to the animal's spatial location \cite{OKeefeDostrovsky}, and orientation-tuned neurons in visual cortex respond to the orientation of an object in the visual field \cite{hubelwiesel}.
+The neuron's {\it receptive field} is the specific subset of the stimulus space to which that neuron is particularly sensitive, and within which the neuron exhibits a high firing rate.
+If all receptive fields for a set of neurons is known, one can infer the expected neural code by considering the overlap regions formed by the receptive fields.
+Figure \ref{fig:receptivefields} shows an arrangement of receptive fields, and gives the corresponding neural code.

+An arrangement of receptive fields whose regions correspond precisely to the neural code $\C$ is called a {\it realization} of $\C$.
+If the receptive fields can be chosen to be convex, then $\C$ is a {\it convex} neural code.
+Many neural codes are observed to be convex \cite{YartsevUlanovsky, CurtoBulletin}.
+In this case, we can leverage results from the extensive literature on arrangements of convex sets, such as Helly's theorem \cite{helly-review}, to give bounds on the dimension of the space of stimuli (see \cite{neuralring} for some examples).
+Note that the code in Figure \ref{fig:receptivefields} is convex, even though the realization depicted there is not; it is easy to see that $U_3$ can be redrawn as a convex set without altering the code.